New South Wales D50 class locomotive

-The D50 class is an old class of 2-8-0 steam locomotives built for the New South Wales Government Railways of Australia.
+The New South Wales D50 class is a class of 2-8-0 steam locomotives operated by the New South Wales Government Railways in Australia.

 History

-The first was delivered in May 1896 by Beyer, Peacock and Company with further orders over the next 20 years seeing the class number 280.
+The first was delivered in May 1896 by Beyer, Peacock & Company with further orders over the next 20 years seeing the class number 280.
 Their second and third coupled wheel tyres were flangeless to reduce curve friction.